Blue Dwarf Snakehead - Channa andrao

 Aquarium Suitability:

-It is not suitable for warm tropical community tanks, small uncovered aquariums, ornamental shrimp setups or aquariums containing fish small enough to be swallowed.
+Blue Dwarf Snakeheads are not suitable for mixed small-fish communities, open-top aquariums, tropical tanks kept permanently hot, or aquariums containing fish small enough to be swallowed.

 Recommended Aquarium Size: